LogoOsome

 4. Directors’ duties and powers;

 The good news is that you do not need to draft a Company Constitution from scratch.
-A Model Constitution set out in the Companies (Model Constitutions) Regulations 2015 is available on ACRA’s website for business owners to refer to.
+A Model Constitution set out in the Companies (Model Constitutions) Regulations 2015, as specified under the Companies Act, is available on ACRA’s website for business owners to refer to.

 How To Register and Submit a Company Constitution?